 The Link Between the Keto Diet and Oral Health

-The ketogenic diet drastically reduces your risk of cavities because it cuts out sugary foods and beverages like soda, candies, cookies, dried fruit and juice as well as processed or refined carboyhdrates like grains.
+The ketogenic diet drastically reduces your risk of cavities because it cuts out sugary foods and beverages like soda, candies, cookies, dried fruit and juice as well as processed or refined carbohydrates like grains.

 To understand how this works, it’s helpful to know the basics of how cavities develop.
 Everyone has a type of bacteria in their mouth called Streptococcus mutans which is responsible for tooth decay.
 This bacteria consumes leftover food debris in the mouth, particularly sugar or carbohydrates, and produces acid as a byproduct.
 Over time, this acid softens the hard outer layer of teeth called enamel.
 And while enamel is incredibly hard and tough, repeated acid exposure eventually results in tooth decay.

 Studies have also shown that ketogenic diets high in Omega-3 fats reduce inflammation throughout the entire body, including the gums.
-This decreases the risk of gum disease, which is actually the leading cause of tooth loss.
+This decreases the risk of gum disease, which is the leading cause of tooth loss.

 Tips To Minimize Keto Breath

 Clearly, the keto diet has significant benefits for your oral health, but there is one potential downside: keto breath.
 Fortunately, it’s usually temporary and only occurs in the beginning stages of the diet as your body adjusts to being in a ketogenic state.
 Regardless, there are several easy things you can do to manage it:

 - See a dentist regularly – Regular checkups and cleanings will take care of any plaque and tartar you can’t remove at home to keep your breath fresh and your smile looking and feeling great.

 - Practice good oral hygiene at home – Make sure to brush at least twice a day and floss once.
 Many people also benefit from using an electric toothbrush, oral irrigator, interdental brushes or floss picks.